sejungkwak/trading-paradise/README.md

   - [View Commit Details](https://github.com/sejungkwak/trading-paradise/commit/4d12f06f0b121dfd135523546d8d11e287024601)

 - Header / Giveaway button on the Items page
   - Error: In portrait mode pressing the __Giveaway__ menu button, the header was displaced off the screen in Chrome Android and displaced ~8% in Chrome iOS.
-This behaviour did not exist in Chrome Windows/macOS.
+This behaviour did not exist in Chrome Windows/macOS nor in other browsers.

     ![Sticky header displacement](documentation/sticky-header-bug.jpg)
   - Reason: `position: sticky` caused the issue when there is not enough content to scroll down.